ShotaMiyazaki94/microjax/README.md

 pytest -q
 ```

-GPU-only (A100) tests are opt-in and skipped by default.
-To run them on an A100 machine:
+GPU-only tests are opt-in and skipped by default.
+To run them on a CUDA-capable machine:

 ```
 export MICROJAX_GPU_TESTS=1
+# optionally: export JAX_PLATFORMS=cuda
 pytest -m gpu -q
 ```

-These tests require JAX to detect an NVIDIA A100 (CUDA) device.
+These tests require JAX to detect a CUDA device.
 If not available or the env var is not set, they are skipped.

 ## 📜 License